oroinc/documentation/backend/api/actions.rst

 get_relationship Action
 ^^^^^^^^^^^^^^^^^^^^^^^

-This action retrieves an entity identifier (for "to-one" relationship) or a list of entities' identifiers (for "to-many" relationship) connected to the entity by a given association.
+This action retrieves an entity identifier (for the "to-one" relationship) or a list of entities' identifiers (for the "to-many" relationship) connected to the entity by a given association.
 For more details, see the |JSON:API: Fetching Relationships| section of the JSON:API specification.

 The route name for REST API: ``oro_rest_api_relationship``.